gbv/pica-data-js/README.md

 * function `picaFieldSchedule` to look up a field schedule for a given field in an Avram schema
 * function `picaFieldScheduleIdentifier` to look up the field identifier of a field in an Avram schema
-* function `isDbkey` to check whether a string looks like a database key
 * function `isPPN` to check whether a string looks like a valid PPN (including checksum)
 * function `ppnChecksum` to calculate the checksum of a PPN